 People will try to help you through this process by telling you what you need to do.

 They mean well, but they’re not telling you the whole story.
 Healing from a significant loss is a process.
 It’s often disorganized – even messy at times.
 One person’s journey may look entirely different from another’s.
 If only there were one way to get through grief – but there isn’t just one way.

+The feelings of grief and loss are not limited to the death of a loved one.
+Career changes, relocation to a new city, or life transitions can create feelings of grief and loss.
 Many people who have experienced a significant loss state that they feel “stuck.”
 They feel like they cannot seem to move beyond a certain point in the healing process.
 If this sounds like you, call us to schedule your first appointment with a licensed grief counselor.
 (864) 952-4048

 Symptoms of Grief

 Grief can appear in many forms.
 Some people battle with depression.
 Others struggle to find meaning in activities that once provided happiness.
 Still others become angry and find it difficult to find inner peace.
 Some additional symptoms include:

 - Sudden crying

 - A strong desire to tell stories of the deceased

 - A compulsion to recount the details of how the loved one died